staabm/staabm.github.io/_posts/2023-04-09-rexfactor-introduction.md

 ## Support rexfactor development

 Chances are high, that you or your company is saving a lot of time and money with help of rexfactor.
-[Please consider supporting my work](https://github.com/sponsors/staabm), so I can make sure rexfactor can help you automate as much manual and error prone tasks as possible.
+[Please consider supporting my work](https://github.com/sponsors/staabm), so I can make sure rexfactor can help you automate as much manual and error-prone tasks as possible.

-The AddOn was [created as a headlining feature for the REDAXO Tag in Bozen](https://redaxo.org/cms/news/redaxo-community-trifft-sich-in-bozen-austausch%2C-workshops-und-neue-tools-zur-verbesserung-von-code-qualitaet/) and is maintained in my free time for the lovely REDAXO community.
+The AddOn was [created as a surprise for the REDAXO Tag in Bozen](https://redaxo.org/cms/news/redaxo-community-trifft-sich-in-bozen-austausch%2C-workshops-und-neue-tools-zur-verbesserung-von-code-qualitaet/) and is maintained in my free time for the lovely REDAXO community.
-I haven't used REDAXO for my personal use for a very long time.